-- v) The licence holder must ensure that any activity causes minimum disruption to surrounding residents and to the general public's right of access and enjoyment of the public open space. - w) There shall be no use of amplified music or devices. - x) The licence holder must: - i.
-Comply with any reasonable directions of a Council officer. - ii.
-When conducting their activities be considerate of other reserve users and adjacent residents. - iii.
-Not interfere with any other person authorised by Council or the Trust to use the reserve or any part thereof. - y) The licensee shall immediately repair and make good, damage occasioned by their use within the area specified by the Licence.
+- v.
+The licence holder must ensure that any activity causes minimum disruption to surrounding residents and to the general public's right of access and enjoyment of the public open space. - w.
+There shall be no use of amplified music or devices. - x.
+The licence holder must: - i.
+Comply with any reasonable directions of a Council officer z.
+Licence holders and participants are required to park in accordance with NSW road rules.

+- ii.
+When conducting their activities be considerate of other reserve users and adjacent residents - iii.
+Not interfere with any other person authorised by Council or the Trust to use the reserve or any part thereof. - y.
+The licensee shall immediately repair and make good, damage occasioned by their use within the area specified by the Licence.